nasa-jpl/osr-rover-code/setup/rpi.md

 This adds the `source` lines to `~/.bashrc`, which runs whenever a new shell is opened on the RPi - by logging in via ssh, for example.
 So, from now on, when you log into the RPi your new command line environment will have the appropriate configuration for ROS and the rover code.

-## 4 Setting up serial communication on the RPi
+## 5 Setting up serial communication on the RPi

 The RPi will talk to the motor controllers over serial.

 Because we are using the serial port for communicating with the roboclaw motor controllers, we have to disable the serial-getty@ttyS0.service service.
 This service has some level of control over serial devices that we use, so if we leave it on it we'll get weird errors ([source](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/)).

-Note that this **may** stop us from being able to communicate with the RPi over serial. **Todo**: confirm this and discuss workarounds (e.g. only use ssh)
+Note that the following **may** step may stop you from being able to communicate with the RPi over serial. **Todo**: confirm this and discuss workarounds (e.g. only use ssh)

 ```
 sudo systemctl stop serial-getty@ttyS0.service